From our private database of 37,500+ case briefs...

-In 1979, Best Barber Beauty & Supply Company (Best) entered into a contract with Nexxus Products Co.
-(Nexxus) (defendant), a California producer of hair care products.
+In 1979, Best Barber & Beauty Supply Company (Best) entered into a contract with Nexxus Products Co.
+(Nexxus) (defendant), a California producer of hair-care products.
 The contract provided that Best would promote and be the exclusive distributor of Nexxus products in Texas.
-The letter agreement between Best and Nexxus was executed following several days of meetings between Nexxus’ vice president and Best’s president.
-In 1981, Sally Beauty Company (Sally) (plaintiff) purchased Best and merged the businesses.
-As a result of the merger, Sally received assignment, as successor in interest, of all of Best’s contracts, including the contract with Nexxus.
-Following the acquisition and merger, Nexxus renounced its agreement with Best, because Sally, as a wholly owned subsidiary of Alberto-Culver which also produced hair care products, was under the control of a direct competitor of Nexxus.
-Sally sued Nexxus alleging, inter alia, breach of contract.
-The district court granted Nexxus’ motion for summary judgment finding that the parties based their agreement on “a relationship of personal trust and confidence,” and therefore Best’s performance could not be delegated.
+The letter agreement between Best and Nexxus was executed following several days of meetings between Nexxus’s vice president and Best’s president.
+In 1981, Sally Beauty Company, Inc. (Sally) (plaintiff) purchased Best and merged the businesses.
+As a result of the merger, Sally received assignment, as successor-in-interest, of all of Best’s contracts, including the contract with Nexxus.
+Following the acquisition and merger, Nexxus renounced its agreement with Best because Sally was a wholly owned subsidiary of Alberto-Culver, another hair-care-product producer that was a direct competitor of Nexxus.
+Sally sued Nexxus alleging, among other things, breach of contract.
+The district court granted Nexxus’ motion for summary judgment, finding that the parties based their agreement on “a relationship of personal trust and confidence,” and therefore Best’s performance was not assignable without Nexxus's consent.
 Sally appealed.

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 631,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.